KhanMaytok/connectly/README.md

 To install and test the SDK locally:

-DOnload the repository and create a directory next to the downloaded repository, named testing:
+Download the repository and create a directory next to the downloaded repository, named testing:

     mkdir testing
     cd testing